SFR Logo

 Who is SFR FR?

-SFR is the largest telecommunications company in France and a leading provider of mobile and fixed-line communications services.
+SFR is France’s largest telecommunications company and a leading provider of mobile and fixed-line communications services.
 The brand offers mobile phone plans, Internet access, TV services, and cloud solutions.
 Customers can manage accounts, pay bills, and explore different plans and packages.

 The brand uses the latest telecommunications technologies.
 Its strong infrastructure and customer focus provide reliable, high-quality services to individuals and businesses.